git-kuf/wp-js-detect/readme.txt

 = 1.0.6 =
 * BUGFIX: plugin url variable has been replaced with plugins_url function https://github.com/git-kuf/wp-js-detect/issues/2 = 1.0.7 =
 * NEW : Ability to translate plugin has been added.
+= 1.0.8 =
+* BUGFIX: Several minor warnings and notices have been fixed.